talkjs/tutorials/how-to-set-up-web-push-notifications-with-firebase/how-to-set-up-web-push-notifications-with-firebase.md

 ### Step 1: Initialize Firebase Hosting

-Log in to Firebase if you haven't already:
+Log in to Firebase with the Firebase CLI if you haven't already:

 ```sh
 firebase login